mybatis/TBD/README.md

 </dependency>
 ```

-If you are using mybatis an older version you need to register the type handlers manually.
+If you are using an older version you need to register the type handlers manually.

 ```xml
 <typeHandlers>